marcosmariano/words-search-api/README.md

 ## Intro
-API to count how many times the word expected repeat in the files
+API to count how many times the word expected repeat in the files and testing how to read the files in parallel
 ```
 localhost:8080/word/{word}
 ```